asefahmed500/Cally-IO/README.md

 5.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
 It queries the database to find document chunks created by *that specific user*.
 6.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.
 7.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
+8.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
-8.  **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle.
+9.  **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle.